manoverboard/AndrewBoardman/_projects/soup-magazine.md

 project-excerpt: I founded <i>Soup Magazine</i> and published about nine issues of this rebellious zine distributed throughout the U.S. between 1991 and 1994.
 Printed and distributed in Albany, New York.
-meta-description: Published ten volumes of nationally-distributed Soup Magazine between 1991 and 1994.
+meta-description: Published nine volumes of nationally-distributed Soup Magazine between 1991 and 1994.

 ---